 One of the key components of leadership is having the ability to affect outcomes.
 Whether negotiating a fee structure for a new project, managing client expectations, recruiting employees, or partnering with colleagues, leaders need to build trust, gain support, and systematically influence results.
 But how does the process work?
 And how can influencing be applied strategically in different situations?

-Lee E. Miller, an accomplished trainer in the field of leadership, influencing and negotiating, heads a series of fall workshops on Strategic Influencing.
+Lee E. Miller, an accomplished trainer in the field of leadership, influencing and negotiating, heads two summer workshops on Strategic Influencing.
 The program takes place at Seton Hall University's South Orange campus.

-Students may begin by taking either, Strategic Influencing and Communication (3/17), or Strategic Influencing and Communication for Women (3/3).
+Students may begin by taking Strategic Influencing and Communication (9/8) or Strategic Influencing and Communication for Women (9/15) , and can continue on with Advanced Strategic Influencing (10/6).

-In these workshops students begin to understand and approach influencing in a systemic way, being aware of the context in which influencing takes place and how the roles of individuals and other factors can determine outcomes.
+In the first two workshops students begin to understand and approach influencing in a systemic way, being aware of the context in which influencing takes place and how the roles of individuals and other factors can determine outcomes.
+Participants will learn how individuals they interact with see a situation and what will motivate them to support a proposed plan of action, taking into account the situational and cultural context.
+They will also learn about the roles and impact individuals have on the influence process, but are not present.

-In Advanced Strategic Influencing an (3/24), students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
+In Advanced Strategic Influencing, students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
+Participants will have the opportunity to observe, participate, and ask questions to improve their influencing skills and to learn from real life practical examples.
+Participants will explore and perform small group exercises, allowing the attendees to practice and master various influencing skills.

 Strategic Influencing and Communication for Women